kyma-project/control-plane/docs/kyma-environment-broker/03-02-runtime-components.md

 ## Disabled components

-To disable a component per a given [plan](03-01-service-description.md) add it to the disabled components list defined [here](../../components/kyma-environment-broker/internal/runtime/disabled_components.go).
+To disable a component for a given [plan](03-01-service-description.md), add it to the [disabled components list](../../components/kyma-environment-broker/internal/runtime/disabled_components.go).

-To disable a component for all plans add it under the AllPlansSelector.
+To disable a component for all plans, add its name under the **AllPlansSelector** parameter.

 ## Optional components

-The optional component is by default disabled but can be enabled on the runtime by specifying it in the [provisioning request](08-01-provisioning-kyma-environment.md).

-Currently, the optional components are as follows:
+An optional component is a component that is disabled by default but can be enabled in the [provisioning request](08-01-provisioning-kyma-environment.md).
+Currently, the optional components are:

 * Kiali
 * Tracing